ucu-computer-science/Hardware-Simulator-and-Assembler/INSTRUCTION_SET2.md

 - - -

-Register RISC architecture uses 16-bit instructions with first 6 bits for opcode
+Register RISC architecture uses 16-bit instructions with first 6 bits for opcode (40 instructions)
 * 8 Registers are encoded in 3 bits:
     * ```FR``` Flag register with least significant bits representing flags -
       ```CF```, ```ZF```, ```OF```, ```SF```